intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 │       └── scala
 ```

-Next, get image from `resources` folder, and return an input stream.
+Next, get image from the `resources` folder, and return an input stream.

 ```
 # Load data from relative path of the resources folder